Compliance of statistical institutes with quality assurance framework

 During the period from 29 September to 3 October 2014, based on Eurostat’s (Statistical Office of European Union) initiative, a group of independent experts undertook detailed expertise of CSB conformity to all principles of the Code.
 Detailed expertise resulted in two peer review reports:

 The experts did not find any unconformities with the Code requirements, however they made 16 recommendations (download PDF) for improvement of the CSB activities.
 For the introduction thereof, CSB has defined improvement actions with a deadline in 2019.
 Until the end of 2017, CSB has implemented nine recommendations (download PDF in Latvian only).

-As the managing institution of the PSOS, CSB has researched conformity to the Code requirements in Latvian statistical institutions producing European statistics (→ ONAs), and summarised results achieved in 2016 (download PDF).
+As the managing institution of the NSS of Latvia, CSB has researched conformity to the Code requirements in Latvian statistical institutions producing European statistics (→ ONAs), and summarised results achieved in 2018 (download PDF in Latvian only).

 CSB aims at increasing Code conformity rate to 5 % annually by giving methodological support and providing improvement activities.

-Results of the assessment of other statistical institutions will be available in the second half of 2018.
+Results of the assessment of other statistical institutions will be available in the first half of 2019.